Utah Administrative Code

 (2) The applicable "Primary" standards and treatment techniques shall be met by all public drinking water systems.
 The "Secondary" standards are recommended levels which should be met in order to avoid consumer complaint.

 (3) The methods used to determine compliance with these maximum contaminant levels and treatment techniques are given in R309-205 through R309-215.
-Analytical techniques which shall be followed in making the required determinations shall be as given in 40 CFR 141 as published on July 1, 2008 by the Office of the Federal Register.
+Utah Division of Drinking Water adopts by reference the analytical methods incorporated in 40 CFR Parts 141, 142, and 143 as published on July 1, 2018.

 (1) Inorganic Contaminants.